 Larry Griffin is well known and widely respected among Central Ohio’s music educators and conductors.
 From 1991 until his retirement in 2013, he was director of choral music at Worthington Kilbourne High School.
-He now leads the St Charles Preparatory School's men's ensemble and assists in preparing the choir at New Hope Reformed Church, as well as teaching voice privately in his home studio.
+He formerly led the St Charles Preparatory School's men's ensemble and currently assists in preparing the choir at New Hope Reformed Church, as well as teaching voice privately in his home studio.

 A past president of the Ohio Music Education Association, Griffin has served in many OMEA events as an adjudicator, director of honors choir festivals and clinician.
 In 2005, the Columbus Symphony Orchestra presented him with the Secondary School Music Educator Award.

 From 2001 to 2003, Griffin directed Vaud-Villities.
 He has served a number of Greater Columbus churches as a choral director and soloist.

 Griffin holds a Master of Music degree from The Ohio State University, where he studied conducting with Hilary Apfelstadt.
 He received his Bachelor of Music Education degree from Eastern Kentucky University, and has done graduate work at Ohio State and Wright State University.